MicrocontrollersDev/Alternatives/docs/latest/lunar.md

 Please note that this page may be outdated due to Minecraft update cycles.

-It is *essential* that you read the **[Migrating to Latest](https://alternatives.microcontrollers.dev/latest/migrating)** list first, as it includes all dependencies and recommended mods that are not included here, as well as a full guide on how to install these mods and Fabric.
+It is *essential* that you read the **[Migrating to Latest](https://alternatives.microcontrollers.dev/latest/migrating)** list first, as it includes all recommended mods that are not included here, as well as a full guide on how to install these mods and Fabric.

 ## Mods